(photo: one of many stovetop espresso units I own, this one is a classic, 4 cup, Bialetti)

 A note on espresso beans: like any type of coffee preparation the fresher the bean the better tasting your coffee will be.
 So, you can buy beans and grind them per use, but it can be a labor intensive and messy affair (espresso beans need to be ground very fine).
 If you're going to go the "grind every day method", you'll need a high end burr grinder.
 And remember there is no such thing as an espresso bean, just regular coffee beans that are dark roasted and ground very fine.

-My preference is to buy pre-ground espresso from Illy or Kimbo.
-After all, espresso is meant to be a "quick" cup of coffee and not a labor intensive process.
+While we’re big advocates of home roasting and grinding prior to brewing coffee we do keep some pre-ground espresso from Illy or Kimbo in the house.
+After all, espresso is meant to be a “quick” cup of coffee and not a labor intensive process.

 Yes, the stove top stuff is not true espresso (with crema).
 Rather, stovetop espresso is more akin to a stronger cup of drip style coffee.